 When autologous islet transplantation is successful, the procedure results in patients maintaining normal blood sugar levels without needing insulin.

 If you or someone you care for is dealing with pancreatitis, the Pancreas Center is here for you.
-Our dedicated Pancreatitis Program is one of only a few U.S. programs, and the only program in the New York metropolitan area, to offer autologous cell transplantation.
+Our dedicated Pancreatitis Program at Columbia is one of only a few U.S. programs, and the only program in the New York metropolitan area, to offer autologous cell transplantation.

 Call us at (212) 305-4795 or use our online form to get in touch today.